mihailthebuilder/jenkins-server-docker/README.md

 # Starting after installation

-After you've installed the server, the next time all you need to do is run these 2 files:
+After you've installed the server, you'll need to run these 2 files to start the server:
 ```
 dind.bat
 jenkins.bat
 ```

+And you'll need to CLI into the Jenkins server container and log into AWS as per the [above instructions](#set-up-aws-connection).

+# TODO

+Figure out how to automate any of the above setups.

+Rename containers to something more easily memorable.

+Figure out how to use Docker sockets - [see why](#about-docker-in-docker-dind).

 # Notes